bitcraftlab/traer-physics-pjs/readme.md

 # History

 - Based on the original processing plugin by Jeff Traer
-- Ported to *Processing.js* by Carl Paerson — see [here](http://svbreakaway.info/tp-downloads.php).
+- Ported to *Processing.js* by Mike Niemi — see [here](http://svbreakaway.info/tp-downloads.php)
+- Improvements by Mike Niemi and Carl Paerson
-- Original examples ported by Martin Schneider
+- Original example ported by Martin Schneider

 # License